Recovery From Autism – A Success Story: Using Detoxification and NutritionDr. John Gannage, MD May 18, 2023

-T. had self-stimulatory behaviour, was striking his father repeatedly, showed hyperactivity, and used grunting for language at the time of his visit.
+- He had self-stimulatory behaviour, was striking his father repeatedly, showed hyperactivity, and used grunting for language at the time of his visit.

 His informed parents had already started the child on probiotics, essential fatty acids, B vitamins, and other supplements prior to his visit with me.
 At the first meeting, we interactively outlined a plan for management, with a focus on biological, nutrition-based medicine.
-The first phase was to assess (by history, exam, a urine organic acid profile, and live blood analysis) and correct yeast-related abnormalities.
+The first phase was to assess (by history, exam, a urine organic acid profile, and blood analysis) and correct yeast-related abnormalities.
 A gluten-free, casein-free, sugar-free diet was prescribed.

-By June 2003, his IBI (Intensive Behavioural Intervention) therapists “could not believe the improvement” in speech and general development.
+After 6 months, his IBI (Intensive Behavioural Intervention) therapists “could not believe the improvement” in speech and general development.
 Transdermal glutathione and carnosine (a nutrient with reported benefits for speech development in ASD) were suggested, and checks on fungal activity continued, with intervention as required.

-By December 2003, a psychological assessment was performed by a developmental disabilities specialist, who noted “considerable improvement in his ASD characteristics,” and that, “he is much less likely to display hyperactivity.”
+By 1 year, a psychological assessment was performed by a developmental disabilities specialist, who noted “considerable improvement in his ASD characteristics,” and that, “he is much less likely to display hyperactivity.”

 Predictions: Future Prevention and Medical Treatment of Autism